 Providing refuge for marine species, as a biodiversity insurance policy (often referred to as redundancy or replication).
 For example, by protecting multiple examples of important habitat features, a network can provide insurance that at least one sample of the habitat type and its associated biodiversity will remain intact, should a catastrophic event occur in the area;

-Protecting and connecting features and habitats that support the ability of species to adapt to climate change (e.g., sea ice areas with forecasted persistence);
+Protecting and connecting features and habitats that support the ability of species to be resilient to, or adapt to, climate change (e.g., sea ice areas with forecasted persistence);

 Supporting or restoring marine community structure, productivity, and food web complexity; and

-Protecting natural bio-physical values (e.g., sequestration of carbon; filtration of pollutants; features such as polynyas and corals that are important for ecosystem structure and function).
+Protecting natural bio-physical values (e.g., sequestration of carbon; filtration of pollutants; features such as recurring leads and polynyas and corals that are important for ecosystem structure and function).

-2.2.2 Cultural and Socio-economic Benefits
+2.3.2 Cultural and Socio-economic Benefits

-Closely aligned with the ecological benefits listed above are the cultural and socio-economic values and benefits stemming from Arctic MPAs and MPA networks.
-Protecting marine biodiversity and ecosystem processes is important for maintaining associated ecosystem goods and services (i.e., the range of benefits people receive from nature, which comprise:
+Closely aligned with the ecological benefits listed above are the cultural and socio-economic values and benefits stemming from Arctic MPA networks.
+Protecting marine biodiversity and ecosystem processes is important for maintaining associated ecosystem goods and services (i.e., the range of benefits people receive from nature), which comprise:

 Direct economic values (e.g., monetary, commercial, and employment benefits to communities and countries);

-Cultural and heritage values (e.g., preservation of cultural connections to the sea and the way of life in coastal communities; preservation of the characteristics that formed a society’s distinct character; protection of historically important sites that had a role in shaping a society or people; honoring spiritual values attributed to a site);
+Cultural and heritage values (e.g., preservation of cultural connections to the sea and the way of life in coastal communities; preservation of the elements that formed a society’s distinct character; protection of historically important sites that had a role in shaping a society or people; honoring spiritual values attributed to a site; protection of subsistence resources);

 Societal and existence values (e.g., importance to society at large, including people who are not visitors or users);